Open-EO/openeo.org/documentation/1.0/getting-started/python-client.md

 # Download job results
 job.download_results("download_path")
 ```
-This only works if the job execution has already finished.
-If you want the program to wait until the job finished and then download it automatically, you can use the "start_and_wait" method.
+This only works if the job execution finished already.
+If you want your Python script to wait until the job finished and then download it automatically, you can use the "start_and_wait" method.

 ```python
 # Starts the job and waits until it finished to download the result.
 job.start_and_wait().download_results("download_path")
 ```

+Now you know the general workflow of job executions.

 ## Example Walkthrough

-In this chapter we will walk through an example earth observation use case using the Python client and the Google Earth Engine backend.
+In this chapter we will walk through an earth observation use case using the Python client and the Google Earth Engine backend.
 We want to produce a monthly RGB composite of Sentinel 1 backscatter data over the area of Vienna, Austria for three months in 2017.
 This can be used for classification and crop monitoring.
 It is also one of the Use Cases defined for the openEO project ([see proposal](https://zenodo.org/record/1065474#.Xql0cfmxVhE)).